WOVR Meaning Explained & How to Do a WOVI Check QLD

 What is The Written Off Vehicle Register (WOVR)?

+So what is the WOVR meaning?
 WOVR stands for the Written-Off Vehicle Register.
-It’s a national database that tracks vehicles that have been deemed uneconomical to repair, either due to accident damage, water damage, hail damage or being written off by an insurer.
+It's a national database that tracks vehicles deemed uneconomical to repair, whether due to accident damage, water damage, hail damage or being written off by an insurer.
+If you're trying to do a WOVR check on a car you're looking at, this register is where that information comes from.
+Running a quick WOVR check before buying can save you from costly surprises down the track..

 There are two main types: